dhd-audio/control-api-go/README.md

 }
 ````

-But of course you can also build your own request object this way,
-for example to use functionality that had not been available by the
-time this version of the package was written.
+You can also build your own request object this way, for example to use functionality that has not been available by the time this version of the package was written.

-The WebSocket object provides two methods to send raw requests
-synchronously, i.e. tag them with a message ID and wait for the
-reply from the device.
-It returns the entire reply from the device,
-unmarshalled into a `WebSocketMessage` object:
+The WebSocket object provides two methods to send raw requests synchronously.
+Tag them with a message ID and wait for the reply from the device.
+It returns the entire reply from the device, unmarshalled into a `WebSocketMessage` object:

 ````go
 req := controlapi.NewGetRequest("/audio/mixers/0/faders/0/fader")
 msg, err := ws.RequestAndWait(req)
 ````

-Usually you would be interested in the contents of the "payload" field
-of the reply.
-Using `RequestAndWaitForReply`, you can conveniently
-perform the request, wait for the reply, and extract the payload for
+We are interested in the contents of the "payload" field of the reply.
+Using `RequestAndWaitForReply`, you can conveniently perform the request, wait for the reply, and extract the payload for further processing:
-further processing:

 ````go
 req := controlapi.NewGetRequest("/audio/mixers/0/faders/0/fader")